valpackett/freshcerts/README.md

 $ mkdir data
 ```

 Use environment variables to configure the app.
+Read `common.rb` to see which variables are available.
 You probably should change the ACME endpoint (by default, Let's Encrypt **staging** is used, not production):

 ```bash